chris-twiner/scalesXml/docs/Advanced/Technical_Details/Serialization.md

 # Serialising - Nitty Gritty

-While [SerializingIntro.html Serialising] provides a high-level overview of serializing in Scales, this section gets into the specifics of how its implemented and compatibility issues.
+While [Serialising](../../Serializing_&_Transforming_XML/SerializingIntro.md) provides a high-level overview of serializing in Scales, this section gets into the specifics of how its implemented and compatibility issues.

 Scales attempts the following: